RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 The way grades work in MTH 225 is different from what you might have experienced.
 In MTH 225:

 - **Almost none of your assignments have point values**.
 In fact only the final exam is graded with points.
 Therefore there is **no partial credit and no averaging**.
 - Instead, assignments have **specifications** which are descriptions of what constitutes "acceptable" work.
-These are given in detail in the document *Standards for Student Work* which you can find on Blackboard in the *Syllabus and Calendar* area.
+These are given in detail in the document *[Standards for Student Work](https://github.com/RobertTalbert/discretecs/blob/f454fa80b1ec09b5380c09813903f9fcb406e315/MTH225-Fall2023/course-docs/standards-mth225-f23.md)* which you can find at the link and on Blackboard in the *Course Documents and Tools* folder.
 When you submit an assignment, I will read it carefully and compare it with the standards, and simply determine whether it meets the specifications or not.
 Typically your work is marked either **Success** or **Retry** depending on whether it meets the specifications or not.
 - After I evaluate your work, in most cases you will receive **detailed feedback** that will tell you whether your work meets the standards, and if not, the feedback will tell you what was missing and how you might go about fixing it.
 - Then, on almost every piece of work, you will have the chance to **retry** the assignment if needed, get more feedback, and repeat this **feedback loop** until the work meets our specifications.
 - Your course grade is not based on point totals or averages (because there are no point values).
 Instead, the course grade is based on **how many important learning tasks you've successfully accomplished** by the end of the semester, using a simple table that's given below.